syrkis/miiii/paper/main.typ

   caption: [Output space $Y$ for $p=11$.
 The first four plots show remainders when dividing by 2, 3, 5, and 7 respectively.
 The rightmost plot shows the output space of the modular addition task for comparison.], )<miiii_y_11>

-To provide insight into the periodic structure of these remainders (and motivate thinking in rotational terms), @nats visualizes various modular patterns in polar coordinates.
-The periodic nature of remainders becomes apparent when plotting points $(n, n mod tau)$, where $tau = 2pi$ in polar coordinates, where clustering indicates common remainders.
-One could imagine tightening and loosening the spiral by multiplying $tau$ by a constant, to align multiples of a given number in a straight line (imagining this is encouraged).

 == Model

 // Architectural decisions are made to align with #cite(<lee2024a>, form: "prose") and #cite(<nanda2023>, form: "prose").